raghavrajmittal/ExpressMusic/README.md

-# ExpressMusic (Other names include Doorman and Emotify):
+# ExpressMusic

-ExpressMusic lets you identify people in real time and play songs based on their detected facial expressions!
+ExpressMusic (aka Doorman, Emotify) lets you identify people in real time and play songs based on their detected facial expressions!

 &nbsp;
 #### Instructions to run: